 Developmental Program courses are non-transferrable.
 If a developmental course must be repeated to improve the course grade, it can only be repeated at Howard Payne University.
-Courses designated as developmental include ENG 1304 Fundamentals of Composition and Grammar, ENG 1104 Fundamentals of Composition and Grammar Lab, MAT 1303 Elementary Algebra, MAT 1321 Intermediate Algebra, and GEN 1102 Foundations of University Life Lab.
+Courses designated as developmental include ENG 1304 Fundamentals of Composition and Grammar, ENG 1104 Fundamentals of Composition and Grammar Lab, MAT 1303 Elementary Algebra, and MAT 1321 Intermediate Algebra.